Skip to main content

 • X-Aibox-Principal

-• X-Aibox-Cap-Token
+• X-Aibox-Turn-Id, X-Aibox-Cap-Token

 HeaderSource

-X-User-IDJWT sub
+X-User-IDJWT sub.

-X-User-EmailJWT email
+X-User-EmailJWT email.

-X-User-RolesJWT realm_access.roles
+X-User-RolesJWT realm_access.roles.

 Roles

-Runtime admin checks accept:
+Runtime admin checks (services/shared-identity/aibox_identity/roles.py, services/gateway/internal/middleware/adminpath.go):

 RoleMeaning